- Attendance

 Students who choose to skip chapel/assembly and/or focus time may expect the following consequences:

-- Second absence: 2 detentions and parent communication
+2. Second absence: Two detentions and parent communication

-- Third absence: Saturday school, communication with the parent/guardian, and possibly a behavior agreement.
+3. Third absence: Saturday school, communication with the parent/guardian, and possibly a behavior agreement

 Detention

-- Missing detention will result in additional penalties including intervention Focus Time, Saturday school, and loss of school privileges.
+3. Missing detention results in additional penalties including, interventions focus time, Saturday school, and loss of school privileges.

-- Detention is a time for quiet work.
+5. Detention is a time for quiet work.
 There will be no sleeping or socializing during detention.
-Phones will be turned in at the start of each detention.
+Phones must be turned in at the start of each detention.

 Intervention Focus

-- Intervention focus will take place daily during lunch and focus time.
+1. Intervention focus takes place daily during lunch and focus time.

-- Students will be assigned to intervention focus when they miss multiple assignments or miss an assigned detention.
+2. Students are assigned to intervention focus when they miss multiple assignments or miss an assigned detention.

-- This will be a time for quiet work.
+3. This is a time for quiet work

 Saturday School

-- It is a time for quiet work.
+2. It is a time for quiet work.
 There will be no sleeping or socializing during detention.
-Phones will be turned in at the start of each Saturday school session.
+Phones must be turned in at the start of each Saturday school session.

-- Missing Saturday school will result in additional penalties.
+3. Missing Saturday school results in additional penalties.

 Extra-Curricular Events

-In order to participate in any extracurricular practice or event, students must be in attendance at school by 10:00 am and complete the rest of the day at school.
+In order to participate in any extracurricular practice or event, students must be in attendance at school by 10:00 am of the day and finish the day at school.
 Exceptions include a doctor’s appointment with a doctor’s note, college visit, or funeral.
 Students should clear those absences with the attendance supervisor prior to missing school.